 Question 6

 Do you agree with the 'Alternative' approach to employment land?

 YES NO Don't know

 Do you have any additional comments?

 Question 7

 Do you have any other alternative approaches?
 What are they and how would you make them work?

-be you have any other attendance approaches.
-What are they and now would you make them work.

 Question 8

-Has the council identified enough employment land in West Lothian to meet requirements and are the larger

-employment sites in the right locations?
+Has the council identified enough employment land in West Lothian to meet requirements and are the larger employment sites in the right locations?

 YES NO Don't know

 Do you have any additional comments?

 Question 9

-Do you agree that the single user employment site at Linhouse, Livingston (ELv54) should be sub-divided for

-employment and mixed uses, including residential use of up to 250 houses?
+Do you agree that the single user employment site at Linhouse, Livingston (ELv54) should be sub-divided for employment and mixed uses, including residential use of up to 250 houses?

 If not, why not?

-YES Don't know

-Do you have any additional comments?
-Increases in the number of houses only exacerbates the shortage of jobs

-Question 10

-Do you agree that the former strategic employment allocation at Eliburn, Livingston (ELv25) should continue to be promoted for employment uses but not as a single user site?
-If not, why not?

 YES NO Don't know

 Do you have any additional comments?

-Question 11

-Do you agree that a site at Balgornie Farm, north of Whitburn, should be allocated for strategic employment land purposes?
+Question 10 Do you agree that the former strategic employment allocation at Eliburn, Livingston (ELv25) should continue to be promoted for employment uses but not as a single user site?
 If not, why not?
+YES NO Don't know Do you have any additional comments?
+Question 11 Do you agree that a site at Balgornie Farm, north of Whitburn, should be allocated for strategic employment land purposes?
+If not, why not?
 What other locations would you suggest?

-YES NO Don't know

-Do you have any additional comments?
+YES NO Don't know Do you have any additional comments?